-201. We may refer to a Three-Judge Bench judgment of this Court in Society for Un-aided Private Schools of Rajasthan versus Union of India and another, (2012) 6 SCC 1, where this Court had occasion to consider Article 14, 15 & 16 as well as Kapadia, 21A of the Constitution.
-Shri C.J., speaking for majority, held that reservation of 25 unaided minority schools percent in result in changing character of schools holding that Section 12(1)(c) of Right to Education Act, 2009 violates right conferred under minority school under Article 31.
-Paragraphs 61 and 62 of the judgment are as follows: -
+201. We may refer to a Three-Judge Bench judgment of this Court in Society for Un-aided Private Schools of Rajasthan versus Union of India and another, (2012) 6 SCC 1, where this Court occasion to consider Article 14, 15 & 16 as well as Kapadia, 21A of the Constitution.
+Shri C.J., speaking for majority, held that reservation of 25 unaided minority schools percent in result in changing character of schools holding that Section 12(1)(c) of Right to Education Act, 2009 violates right conferred under minority school under Article

-"61.
-Article 15(5) is an enabling provision and it is for the respective States either to enact a legislation or issue an executive instruction providing for reservation except case in the of minority educational institutions referred to in Article 30(1).
-The intention of the Parliament is that the minority educational institution referred to in Article 30(1) is a separate category of which protection institutions needs of Article 30(1) and viewed in that light we of the view that unaided minoritv are school(s) special needs protection under Article 30(1).
-Article 30(1)is not conditional as Article 19(1)(g).
-In a sense, it is absolute as the Constitution framers thought it the that was duty of the of protect Government the day to the minorities in the matter of preservation of culture, language and script via establishment of educational institutions for religious and charitable purposes [See: Article 261.

-in of 25% 62.
-Reservations such unaided minority schools result in changing the character schools if right of the to establish and administer such schools flows right to conserve the language, from the script or culture, which right is conferred on such unaided minority schools.
+- 31. Paragraphs 61 and 62 of the judgment are as follows: - - Article 15(5)is an enabling provision and it is for the respective States either to enact a legislation or issue an executive instruction providing for reservation except case of minority educational institutions referred to in Article 30(1).
+The intention of the Parliament is that the minority educational institution referred to in Article 30(1) is a separate category of which protection institutions needs of Article 30(1) and viewed in that light we of the view that unaided minority school(s) special needs protection Article 30(1).
+Article 30(1)is conditional as Article 19(1)(g).
+In a sense, it is absolute as the Constitution framers thought it the that was duty of the of protect Government the day to minorities in the matter of preservation of culture, language and script establishment of educational institutions for religious and charitable purposes [See: Article 261. - in of 25% Reservations such unaided minority schools result in changing character schools if right of the establish and administer such schools flows right to conserve the language, from the script or culture, which right is conferred on such unaided minority schools.
 Thus, the 2009 Act including Section 12(1)(c) violates the right conferred on such unaided minority schools under Article 30(1). "

-202. From the law as laid down in T.M.A.
-Pai foundation Case (supra)as well as Society for Unaided Private Schools of Rajasthan(supra), it is clear that there can be no reservation in unaided minority schools referred in Article 30(1).

-203. The 50 percent ceiling as put by this Court in St. Stephen's College case was struck off by T.M.A.
+- foundation Case (supra) as well as Society for Unaided Private Schools of Rajasthan(supra), it is clear that there can be no reservation in unaided minority schools referred in Article 30(1). - 203.
+The 50 percent ceiling as put by this Court in St. Stephen's College case was struck off by T.M.A.
 Pai Foundation case to give effect to content and meaning of Article 30.
-The striking of the cap of 50 percent with regard to minority institutions is an entirely different context and can have no bearing with regard to 50 percent cap which has been approved in the reservation under Article 16(4) in the Indra Sawhey's case.

-204. We thus are of the view that judgment of this Court in T.M.A.
+The striking of the cap of 50 percent with regard to minority institutions is an entirely different context and can have no bearing with regard to 50 percent cap which has been approved in the reservation under Article 16(4) in the Indra Sawhey's case. - 204.
+We thus are of the view that judgment of this Court in T.M.A.
 Pai Foundation case has no bearing on the ratio of Indra Sawhney's case.